 When too many decisions are pushed upwards in the organization, and the top layers of leadership complain about it, often in an almost victimized way, the problem usually lies at that top leadership.
 It’s simple.
 What people at the top say and what they do about it are disconnected.

 General Charles de Gaulle said that ‘the graveyards are full of indispensable men’.
-You could prevent the Leadership team and teams at the top to become graveyards.
+You could prevent the Leadership team and teams at the top from becoming graveyards.

-I have met a CEO who carries with her a little spread sheet with the salaries of the members of the Executive Committee.
-When a decision in questionable need to come up at the top table, and however, perhaps dealt with, he asks: was this decision worth 3K or 4K etc?
+I have met a CEO who carries with her a little spreadsheet with the salaries of the members of the Executive Committee.
+When a decision is questioned at the top table, and it needs to be dealt with, she asks: was this decision worth 3K or 4K etc?
 Harsh perhaps, but it makes the point.

 Behaviours are perpetuated because they are reinforced.
 In this case, attention is the reinforcement.
 Complaining afterwards adds the little victim colour.
-The problem is at that top.
+The problem is at the top.

 If the top wants to empower, it needs to make a list of usual decisions and lose control of some of them.
 One of them, once a month.
 The more control they lose, the more control they will have.

 The greatest control is achieved when one does not have to control anything.